 Under short-circuited conditions, the current flow increases exponentially.
 That means during short circuits a circuit designed for 10A can cause a current flow of over thousands of amperes.
-If the circuit breaker used has very low kA rating or ultimate short circuit withstand current rating, circuit breaker, as well as the circuit, will be damaged.
+If the circuit breaker used has a very low rating or ultimate short circuit withstand current rating, circuit breaker, as well as the circuit, will be damaged.
 Therefore, kA rating of a circuit breaker is significant.

 The Ultimate breaking capacity of a circuit breaker can be defined as the maximum current it can safely interrupt in case of a short circuit.
 It is denoted by Icu.
 After clearing a fault at its Icu, the circuit breaker cannot be reused.
 It is also known as the ultimate current withstand capacity.

 The service breaking capacity of a circuit breaker can be defined as the maximum current it can safely interrupt and yet enter back to service after fault clearance.
 It is denoted by Ics.
 After clearing a fault at its Ics, the circuit breaker can be reused.

 The difference between Icu and Ics is the re-usability of the circuit breaker after clearance of fault.